DinoChiesa/electronjs-load-gen/README.md

   Use the "Post-Response Extracts" tab to specify that.
   You can then employ those values via handlebars templates in the url, payload, or headers for subsequent requests.

-- You can copy/paste configuration for using the "JSON Configuration" button.
-Here is a [sample config file](./assets/sample-config.json)

 ## Other Notes

  - Endpoints specified here need not support [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS).